 Cash Against Documents Funding or Documents Against Payment (D/P) Financing is a robust form of Cash on Delivery (COD).
 Cash Against Documents Financing is commonly for international transactions.
 For example, if goods are from China to America, the company (or their funding source on their behalf) importing the goods must pay the invoice in full before they can take possession of the merchandise.
 The process is reasonably straightforward, and the exporter will fill the order and ship it.
 The similar Documents Against Acceptance (D/A) utilizes a term or time draft.

-There are several ways this transaction can occur.
+There are several ways a Cash Against Documents transaction can occur.
 For those new to international trade, we will use the term FOB which stands for Free On Board.
 An exporter from China can offer to sell you sunglasses.
 Perhaps the exporter tells the purchaser (you) that if they buy the sunglasses FOB China then the purchaser pays $5 a pair.
-Meaning that the seller has to transfer funds before shipment of the items.
-Also pays for the merchandise and shipping costs sight unseen but can inspect for quality and quantity.
+Meaning that the seller has to transfer funds before the shipment of the items and pays for the merchandise and shipping costs sight unseen but can inspect for quality and quantity.